-Stadents who wish to apply for admission to medical United States are generally required to have comfor a good general education including the attainin English.
-It should include theoretical and laboraminimum requirement for admission to approved three years of college training for the average student. four years is recommended in order to provide an opbroad educational experience."
-(Statement of the
+Pre-Medicine.
+Students who wish to apply for admission to medical schools in Canada or the United States are generally required to have complete matriculation in Arts or Science.

+"College training in preparation for the study of medicine should provide the opportunity for a good general education including the attainment of competence in English.
+It should include theoretical and laboratory courses in Physics, Biology, and Inorganic and Organic Chemistry.
+At the present time the minimum requirement for admission to approve medical schools is three years of college training for the average students.
+For most students, four years is recommended in order to provide a portunity to gain a broad educational experience."
+(Statement of American Medical Association, December, 1951).

-101; Physics 111.
-Of the remaining eight courses of fifteen courses), at least seven must be taken English 101, 202, Philosophy 201, are required courses.
+Credits in the sciences must include Biology 101, 202; Chemica 202, 304; Mathematics 101; Physics 111.
+Of the remaining (of a required minimum of fifteen courses), at least seven must in the Humanities; English 101, 202, Philosophy 201, are required At least two advanced courses must be included in the courses of the minimum programme.

-Pre-dental students must complete a minimum of ten include the seven science courses listed above, along two electives from English 202, French 102, German Philosophy 201.
+Pre-Dentistry.
+Pre-dental students must complete a required courses which include the seven science courses like a with English 101, and two electives from English 202, Free 102, History 102, Philosophy 201.